How Can I Improve my Property's Value?

 If you are in a position where you are you looking to sell an existing property, or perhaps if you are considering buying a property to then take a second charge mortgage on to then renovate in order to sell at a higher price or utilise as a buy-to-let investment, there are a number of ways in which you can increase the value of the property in question.
 Furthermore, it may even be the case that a property owner has updated an aspect of their property and unbeknownst to them, they have if fact improved its value.

 Although market values and trends will play a big part in influencing a property’s valuation, a number of practices can be adopted in order to really maximise the sell-on value of a property.
 Although some of these practices may involve an initial outlay; to invest in the property, there are others which only cost minimal amounts if anything at all.
 Hence, there is something for all budgets and tastes when it comes to improving a property and its subsequent value.

 Moreover, by increasing the value of a property, should you require a second charge mortgage in the future, you will have access to larger amounts of funds as the property will be worth more, making equity more valuable.
-It is also important to consider whether you should remortgage your property rather than take out a second mortgage.
+It is also important to consider whether you should remortgage your property or take out a second mortgage.

-‘Kerb Appeal’ refers to updates and improvements to properties which literally give them ‘appeal from the kerb,’ making them look more attractive from the outside and from the street to potential buyers and parties of interest.
+‘Kerb Appeal’ refers to updates and home improvements to properties which literally give them ‘appeal from the kerb,’ making them look more attractive from the outside and from the street to potential buyers and parties of interest.
 There are a number of ways in which you can give a property kerb appeal to improve the property’s overall value and lenders will often consider funding home improvement loans for this purpose, as kerb appeal can increase the value and overall appeal of a property.